 Start your engines and zoom through the desert landscape where the movie Cars springs to life in Radiator Springs Racers, one of the premiere rides at Disney California Adventure® Park (1313 Harbor Blvd.), the other half of Disneyland Resort.
 The park celebrates the Golden State’s breathtaking scenery in themed lands that include Hollywood Land, Grizzly Peak and Pacific Wharf.

 Find the perfect Disney souvenir in the Downtown Disney® District (1530 S. Disneyland Dr.), also part of Disneyland Resort.
 You won’t have to pay to enter, yet you’ll feel like you’re in a theme park with the Disney touch always visible.
-Shop at the World of Disney superstore, dine at a host of restaurants and for entertainment, there are movie theaters, a bowling alley and the “Star Wars: Secrets of the Empire” virtual reality experience.
+Shop at the World of Disney superstore, dine at a host of restaurants and for entertainment, there are movie theaters and a bowling alley.

 Marvel at Garden Grove’s Christ Cathedral (13280 Chapman Ave.), a massive, glass-and-steel church that’s been one of the top attractions near Anaheim since its 1980 unveiling.
 Originally dubbed Crystal Cathedral, the eye-catching structure shines in the California sun thanks to thousands of mirrored glass panes.
 An equally unconventional stainless steel bell tower soars skyward beside the cathedral.